aspose-html/Aspose.HTML-Products/html/net/conversion/html-to-docx/_index.md

 <a id=lviv.doc />
 {{% blocks/products/pf/agp/content h2="HTML to DOCX Conversion in Documentation" %}}

 HTML to DOCX conversion is often required to take advantage of DOCX format for specific tasks.
 This format is popular because it supports a wide range of formatting features and offers users a variety of options to write any type of document.
 Please visit the documentation article [Convert HTML to DOCX](https://docs.aspose.com/html/net/converting-between-formats/html-to-docx/) to learn more about Aspose.HTML for .NET API conversion features and to consider C# examples for the most common HTML to DOCX conversion scenarios.
-In the article, you find information on how to convert HTML to DOCX using ConvertHTML() methods, and how to apply DocSaveOptions and ICreateStreamProvider parameters.
+In the article, you find information on how to convert HTML to DOCX using ConvertHTML() methods and how to apply DocSaveOptions or ICreateStreamProvider parameters.
 <div class="row">
 	<div>
 		<ul>